Nerosegnofic/Material-Stream-Identification-System/ML_Techniques_Comparison_Report.md

 ### 2. Data Augmentation

 #### Overview
-Data augmentation artificially expands the training dataset by applying random transformations to existing images, increasing dataset size by 70% (AUGMENT_FACTOR = 1.7) in your implementation.
+Data augmentation artificially expands the training dataset by applying random transformations to existing images, increasing dataset size by 70% (AUGMENT_FACTOR = 1.7) in our implementation.

 #### Advantages ✅